 - new patient paperwork you'll open by choosing below.
 Please sign and date all pages.

 - loose fitting clothes you are comfortable in.

 - a desire to get better : )

 - your first visit will take about 1 hour.

 - we will sit down and talk to you about your problem, so we can better understand it.

 - we will ask you to do some movements, to help determine the best treatment to reduce your pain.

-- you will get a home program to start reducing your pain on the first visit.
+- you will instruct you in a home program (usually one exercise) to start reducing your pain on the first visit.

 - we will ask to see you back within 24-48 hours after the first session to confirm we are on track.

 - at the 2nd visit, we will have a better idea of how often you will need treatment.